yuvalbatan/writeups/tryhackme/The_Marketplace.md

 ![image](https://user-images.githubusercontent.com/114166939/232224429-f9fe1f0b-75dc-40fc-89b3-f7148081f11f.png)

-Also when I'm going to the home page and clicking on this listing the alert pops out.
+Also when I'm navigating to the home page and clicking on this listing the alert pops out.

-It is a reflected and stored xss!
+This is a reflected and stored XSS!

-The 2 options for this listing are: "Contact the listing author" and "Report listing to admins" - when I report the listing the following message appear:
+The 2 options for this listing are: "Contact the listing author" and "Report listing to admins" - when I report the listing the following message appears:

 ![image](https://user-images.githubusercontent.com/114166939/232110868-dbbdf845-0b1e-4333-834b-67b03616991e.png)